-Each participant was in the study for up to 73 weeks, but the whole study lasted for a little more than 2.5 years.
-The study started in March 2020 and ended in September 2022.
+Each participant could be in the study for up to 71 weeks, but the whole study lasted for 3 years.
+The study started in February 2020 and ended in February 2023.

 What treatments did the participants receive?

 There were 2 parts in this study.
 In the first part, the participants received bimekizumab or a placebo.
 In the second part, all the participants received bimekizumab.
 The participants received bimekizumab and the placebo as an injection just under the skin.